sjcockell/mmb8052/practicals/practical_03.md

 Estimated time: 15 minutes

-- Use the Git commands above to turn the Assessment 1 directories you created in earlier exercises into a Git repository
+- Use the `git init` as above to turn the Assessment 1 directories you created in earlier exercises into a Git repository
 - Make sure you `add` the files and directories that you've already made
 - Commit your files so far, with a meaningful commit message